JCDM122300/cHW/homework/algorithms/README.md

 ### First steps
 First you want to fork the `c` repo from github.
 If you do not have a github account, now is a great time to make one.

-to fork a repository, in the upper right hand you will see a button called `Fork`. click that and it will create a copy of this project in your github account.
+to fork a repository, in the upper right hand you will see a button called `Fork`. click hat and it will create a copy of this project in your github account.
 ### What to modify
 You want to modify the `algo.c` file in the `src/` directory.
 This is auto wired up to the `main.c` file to run a set of assertions.
 These assertions will determine your grade.